nips-2018-oss/nips-2018-oss.github.io/cfp.md

 The committee will select several submitted abstracts for demos and short talks.
 All software presentations are required to include a live demonstration.

 Submission format is [NIPS'18 style pdf](https://nips.cc/Conferences/2018/PaperInformation/StyleFiles) (3 pages maximum).
 All submissions must include pointers to project website/community, code (GitHub, etc), where applicable.
 For software submissions, a link to code is mandatory.
 Previews of to be presented demos are not mandatory but will increase the acceptance likelihood.
 Please submit your contributions using [OpenReview](https://openreview.net/group?id=NIPS.cc/2018/Workshop/MLOSS).

+### Student participant support

+We have a limited number of NIPS admission tickets, as well as limited funding to support participant travelling/accommodation.
+This support is for students who submit an abstract only.
+Apply [here](https://goo.gl/forms/8U9N4NXugUH69jKj2)

+### Important dates

+- Submission deadline: 30 September 2018
+- Notification of acceptance: 12 October 2018
+- Workshop date: 8 December 2018 (Saturday)